Dasharo/docs/docs/dasharo-menu-docs/device-manager.md

 ## HDD Security Configuration

 HDD Security Configuration allows one to set SATA disk password.
-Note not all SATA drives support the feature.
-ALl SATA driver will be listed on the submenu main page though:
+Note that all SATA disks will be displayed, even these that don't support the feature.

 ![](/images/menus/hdd_passwd.jpeg){ class="center" }